 First of all, congratulations!
 If you were approached about an interview, it means you have something interesting and newsworthy to share.
-Media interviews can cause a lot of anxiety – knowing your words will be out there, broadcast, printed or posted online for the world to see.
-But you can overcome interview angst with a fair amount of preparation.
+Media interviews can cause a lot of anxiety, knowing your words will be out there, broadcast, printed or put online for the world to see.
+But you can overcome your angst if you know how to prepare for a media interview.

 What’s the first step to prepping for a conversation with a reporter?
-Make sure you know the subject of your interview.
+If you go through media interview training, you’ll learn that the first step is to make sure you know the subject of your interview.
 This might sound silly, but there is often a misperception between interviewer and interviewee as to exactly what the interview is about.

-When the reporter requested the interview, she may have said she wanted to talk to you about zebras.
-But, what, specifically, does she want to know … What is the current zebra population in northern Kenya?
+When the reporter requested the interview, they may have said they wanted to talk to you about zebras.
+But, what, specifically, do they want to know … What is the current zebra population in northern Kenya?
 Why do they have stripes?
 Or… Is the zebra population diminishing, and does your company have a small part in that shrinking number?

 Next: research, research, research.
 Research the reporter who requested the interview.
-What types of stories does she typically write?
-Has she covered the topic at hand in the past?
-What is her tone … is it very serious and fact-based, or more lighthearted?
+What types of stories do they typically write?
+Have they covered the topic at hand in the past?
+What is their tone … is it very serious and fact-based, or more lighthearted?
 This will help you get to know the reporter before your conversation.
-If she is a freelancer, what types of publications does she typically write for?
-Does she use social media as a tool to promote her work or engage with readers and followers?
-If so, use her Facebook, Twitter, Instagram or LinkedIn account(s) to get a feel for her interests, opinions and unique approaches to her subject matter.
+If they are a freelancer, what types of publications do they typically write for?
+Do they use social media as a tool to promote their work or engage with readers and followers?
+If so, check out their Facebook, Twitter, Instagram or LinkedIn account(s) to get a feel for their interests, opinions and unique approaches to their subject matter.

 If the interview is not being conducted in person, you may have a choice between phone or email.
 If this is the case, consider the following:

-Next, if you don’t have a detailed question list (and you often won’t, if you’re doing the interview in person or via phone), think of questions the reporter may ask, and prepare answers for those questions.
-Tap into a co-worker or friend who isn’t as close to the subject material, and see if they have additional questions.
+Next, if the reporter told you their questions, great!
+But even if they didn’t, put yourself in their shoes and try to anticipate all the questions they may ask and decide how you’d like to answer them.
+Tap into a co-worker or friend who isn’t as close to the subject and see if they have additional questions that may not have occurred to you.
 Practice answering them out loud.
 Be prepared for the reporter to inquire about items that you can’t answer on the spot.
-When this happens, it’s okay to respond with a simple “let me get back to you.”
+When this happens, it’s okay to respond with a simple “Let me get back to you.”

-Be ready to provide additional materials that may be helpful to the reporter, including published research, links to additional information, photos, videos or subject matter experts.
-By setting yourself up as a valuable source, you may be able to score a spot in the reporter’s permanent contact list.
+Be ready to provide additional materials that may help the reporter with their story, such as published research, links to additional information, photos, videos or referrals to other subject matter experts.
+By setting yourself up as a valuable resource that knows media relations best practices, you may be able to score a spot in the reporter’s permanent contact list.

 Now, take a deep breath, and call (or email) that reporter back.
 You can do this!